-This is truly ridiculously generous, as they presumably lose money on you on every transaction.
+This is extremely generous, as they presumably lose money on you on every transaction.

-The balance is determined based on your qualifying Bank of America deposit accounts and/or your qualifying Merrill Edge and Merrill Lynch investment accounts.
+The balance is determined based on your qualifying Bank of America deposit accounts and/or your qualifying investment accounts with Merrill.

 Obviously, these are significant balances, though I’d note that you have some highly flexible options as to what qualifies towards these amounts, including being able to trade your own stocks, for example.

 On the surface, the Bank of America Premium Rewards Card is a pretty average card with a good welcome bonus and decent rewards structure.
 However, combining it with the Preferred Rewards Program potentially puts this card into a league of its own.

 Being able to earn 2.625% on your everyday spending is something that’s not offered by any other credit card.
 This card most definitely won’t be for everyone, but for those who either have assets with Bank of America or have the option of moving assets to Bank of America, this card is incredible.